ahaywood/Web-Interactivity-and-Engagement/chapter-6/index.md

 As we have established, web sites and other software need to receive data.
 Most of these systems that need data use a database to store, hold, and alter the data.

-	"To make it easy for other programs to access data through them, many database software support **a computer language called "SQL"** (often pronounced as "sequel").
+<p class='message'>To make it easy for other programs to access data through them, many database software support **a computer language called "SQL"** (often pronounced as "sequel").
 SQL was specially designed for such a purpose.
-Programs that want the database software to handle the low-level work of managing data simply use that language to send it instructions."
+Programs that want the database software to handle the low-level work of managing data simply use that language to send it instructions.

-	"There are many databases that support the use of SQL to access their data, among them is MySQL.
+<br>There are many databases that support the use of SQL to access their data, among them is MySQL.
 In other words, MySQL is just the brand of one database software, one of many.
-These databases are very popular among programs that run on websites which is why you often see one or both of them being advertised in the feature lists of web hosts, as well as being listed as one of the "system requirements" for certain web software (like blogs and content management systems)."
+These databases are very popular among programs that run on websites which is why you often see one or both of them being advertised in the feature lists of web hosts, as well as being listed as one of the "system requirements" for certain web software (like blogs and content management systems).</p>

 You won't need to learn the programming language SQL or really learn how to use MySQL if you are a front end developer (or even a backend developer in some cases).
 WordPress handles a lot of the work for MySQL handling internally and it is done without your worrying about it.